How to Improve Your Google Ads Quality Score: 5 Proven Methods

 5. Continually nurture your account

 This is an easy one.
-If you don’t spend time nurturing your ads by continually refining the keywords, content and landing pages, your more relevant competitors will eventually take over.
+If you don’t spend time nurturing your ads by continually experimenting and refining the keywords, content and landing pages, your more relevant competitors will eventually take over.

 Similar to SEO, it’s a zero-sum game.